Learn how to enable connection pooling in Neon

 Enabling connection pooling in Neon requires adding a

--pooler suffix to the compute endpoint ID, which is part of the hostname.
-Connection requests that specify the
+-pooler suffix to the compute endpoint ID, which is part of the Neon hostname.
+Connections that specify the

--pooler suffix to the endpoint ID, as shown:
+-pooler suffix to the endpoint ID in your connection string as shown:

-The Connection Details widget on the Neon Dashboard provides Pooled connection and Direct connection tabs, allowing you to copy a connection string with or without the
+The Connection Details widget on the Neon Dashboard provides Pooled connection checkbox that adds the

 Connection pooling notes and limitations